Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Simple Regret in the Data-Poor Regime

 On the other hand, BSH satisfies, with probability $1-\delta$,

-\end{corollary} The unverifiable sample complexity of Bracketing SH does not scale with the instance size $n$ linearly, unlike BUCB.
-For a large scale instance instance, Bracketing SH provides a stronger guarantee over Bracketing UCB.
-On the other hand, when $n$ is not too large yet $\eps$ is small, BUCB shows a favorable sample complexity.
+\end{corollary} The proof is in Appendix \ref{app-sec-bucb_poly}.
+The $(\eps,\delta)$-unverifiable sample complexity of BSH for the Polynomial$(\alpha)$ instance does not scale with the the number of arms $n$ polynomially, unlike BUCB.
+For large-scale instances, BSH provides a much stronger guarantee than BUCB.
+Even when $n$ is not too large, as long as $\Delta_2\le\eps$ (which implies $\eps^{\frac{1}{\alpha}}\le n$), BSH still has a better sample complexity bound than BUCB.